Oxford Bus Company conditions of carriage

 As a general rule, bicycles are not permitted to be carried on our services where they are likely to soil the bus or coach or cause a nuisance or potential injury to our customers.
-Bicycles and e-bicycles will only be permitted to be brought on board at the sole discretion of the driver.
 Please see below for further information on e-scooters and e-unicycles.

 You are not permitted to take an electric scooter or electric unicycle onto any of our buses or coaches.

 On our express coach services, bicycles and e-bicycles are generally carried but this is subject to available space and the driver’s judgment as to the suitability of the item.
 On our airport coaches, bicycles must be suitably boxed or bagged.
 Bicycles are carried at the risk of the owner.

 Folding bicycles and e-bicycles, which are safely and securely stowed in the designated luggage area in a suitable bag or box, are generally permitted onto our buses if the driver believes that there is sufficient luggage space available.

 Where you are permitted to bring a bicycle on board, it is carried at your risk and we do not accept any responsibility for any loss of, and/or damage caused to, your bicycle at any time.